 There are no specified marks for VOCs since such a wide variety of mixtures are included by the term “VOC.”
 Sometimes even specific VOC health impacts are hard to describe because of the different possibility that various VOCs may mix with one another to form concentrations under those which are detectable, but these mixtures can sadly still negatively affect the homeowner.
 The only information which can be given for VOCs are quite general and apply mostly to high concentration levels.
-At a high intensity, VOCs can act as central nervous system depressants, irritants, drugs, and carcinogens with the possible to significantly improve a person’s risk of acquiring cancer.
+At a high intensity, VOCs can act as central nervous system depressants, irritants, drugs, and carcinogens with the possibility to significantly improve a person’s risk of acquiring cancer.

-VOC problems are widespread having been published widely across North America and in most every advanced nation across the globe.
+VOC problems are widespread having been published widely across North America and in almost every advanced nation across the globe.
 Typical symptoms from these reports include headaches, drowsiness, eye irritation, rashes, and respiratory and sinus problems.